eProsima/Micro-XRCE-DDS-docs/docs/getting_started.rst

         return 1;
     }

-The ``run_session`` functions are the main functions of the `Micro RTP Client` library.
+The ``run_session`` functions are the main functions of the *eProsima Micro XRCE-DDS Client* library.
-They performs serveral tasks: send the stream data to the *Agent*, listen data from the *Agent*, call callbacks, and manage the reliable connection.
+They perform serveral tasks: send the stream data to the *Agent*, listen data from the *Agent*, call callbacks, and manage the reliable connection.
 There are five variations of ``run_session`` function:
 - ``uxr_run_session_time``
 - ``uxr_run_session_until_timeout``